-There are several ways to conduct a marketing situation analysis, including the basic but effective SWOT (Strengths, Weaknesses, Opportunities, Threats) model.
-Today, we'll be looking at another situation analysis strategy that goes into a little bit more depth - the 5 C's of Marketing.
+The 5c analysis is one of a family of situational analysis models.
+There are several ways to conduct a marketing situation analysis - you may be familiar with the basic but effective SWOT (Strengths, Weaknesses, Opportunities, Threats) model.
+Today, we'll be looking at another situation analysis strategy that goes into a little bit more depth than the SWOT model - the 5 C's of Marketing.
 We'll break down what this model entails, how to perform one for your own online business, and look at an example 5c analysis.

 The 5c Marketing Analysis Model

 As the name implies, the 5c model focuses around 5 key "C's".
 Each C represents a major element that relates to your overall business model.

 The 5c's of Marketing